saularraffi/Tech-Interview-Notes/README.md

 7. Walk through the steps of your algorithm and make sure it works, conceptually
 8. Implement the algorithm
 9. Test your code
-    1. look through the code to make sure the code looks fine
+    1. Look through the code to make sure the code looks fine
-    2. walk through the code with an example input
+    2. Walk through the code with an example input
-    3. focus on "hot spots" (parts of code that often cayse problem)
+    3. Focus on "hot spots" (parts of code that often cayse problem)
-        - base cases in recursive code
+        - Base cases in recursive code
-        - integer division
+        - Integer division
-        - null nodes in binary trees
+        - Null nodes in binary trees
-        - the start and end of iteration through a linked list
+        - The start and end of iteration through a linked list
-    4. test edge cases
+    4. Test edge cases

 ## > Recursive Algorithm Methodology